build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## Step 7: Create the Lambda Terraform Module

 In this section we will use [Terraform](https://www.terraform.io/) to create a Lambda function that perform a remediation function for our environment.
 What we want to do with this tutorial is have our compromised host get moved to a new security group.
-Similar to the way that EventBridge used SNS to generate an email, EventBridge will invole a Lambda function as see below.
+Similar to the way that EventBridge used SNS to generate an email, EventBridge will involve a Lambda function as see below.

 ![Invoke Function](/static/lambda/boa313_lambda_2.jpg)

 One thing to keep in mind is that there are many possibilities here.
-For more information please see the [Creating custom responses to GuardDuty findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) documentation as well as [Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/) for more information.
+For more information please see the [Creating custom responses to GuardDuty findings with Amazon CloudWatch Events](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) documentation and [Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/).

-Beforew we get started, lets see what needs to happen for this to work.
+Before we get started, lets see what needs to happen for this to work.

 Currently, our GuardDuty Findings are matched in an EventBridge rule to a target, currently an SNS rule that sends an email.
 To enhance this functionality we will have EventBridge use AWS Lambda as a target.